lin-brian-l/tourney-results/README.md

 # Tournament Results Viewer

-A web application that displays tournament data from the start.gg API, showing tournaments, events, and player rankings.
+An Express web application that displays tournament data from the start.gg API, showing tournaments, events, and player rankings.

 ## Features